mbroz2/quarkus-workshop-langchain4j/docs/docs/section-2/step-04.md

 ```

 ## Quarkus Runtime 1
-Starting from our app in `step-03`, we need to do the following for the original Quarkus Runtime 1:
+Starting from where we left off at the end of `step-03`, we need to do the following for the original Quarkus Runtime 1:

 Create/Update agent and workflow declarations:

-  - Create a new `DispositionFeedbackAgent`
+  - Create a new `DispositionFeedbackAgent`.
-  - Create a new `DispositionAgent` (for the client side)
+  - Create a new `DispositionAgent` (for the client side).
-  - Modify the `ActionWorkflow` to use output from the `DispositionFeedbackAgent`
+  - Modify the `ActionWorkflow` to use output from the `DispositionFeedbackAgent`.
-  - Modify the `CarConditionFeedbackAgent` to use output from the `DispositionFeedbackAgent`
+  - Modify the `CarConditionFeedbackAgent` to use output from the `DispositionFeedbackAgent`.

 Define the agents and workflows:

-  - Define the `DispositionFeedbackAgent`
+  - Define the `DispositionFeedbackAgent`.
-  - Define the `DispositionAgent`
+  - Define the `DispositionAgent`.
-  - Include the `DispositionFeedbackAgent` in the parallel workflow
+  - Include the `DispositionFeedbackAgent` in the parallel workflow.
-  - Include the `DispositionAgent` in the conditional workflow
+  - Include the `DispositionAgent` in the conditional workflow.

 ## Create/Update agent and workflow declarations: